Should You Spray Wheat for Hessian Fly?

 First, it is important to scout your wheat to determine if symptoms you are seeing (yellowing, lack of vigorous growth, poor tillering, etc.) is a result of Hessian fly or something else.
 Other causal agents of these symptoms could include things like cold weather, lack of nitrogen, and wetness.
 Hessian fly are present as pupae in the fields at this time of the year.
 To scout for pupae, carefully dig up tillers below the soil and peel back the outer layers of leaves.
 Often pupae will fall out into the soil or will be feeding on the base of the plant behind these leaves.

 Once you have determined the presence of Hessian fly, you need to make a decision about what to do with your field.
-Our resistant varieties are still holding up well, so you should focus on fields that are planted with a susceptible variety (listed here).
+Our resistant varieties are still holding up well, so you should focus on fields that are planted with a susceptible variety ( see list).
 Then separate your fields with susceptible varieties into three categories independent of planting date.

 1) Fields that have some Hessian fly from the fall generation and are planted with a susceptible variety.
 Research from our state has shown that these fields will not benefit from a spring foliar spray.
 All fields with a susceptible variety likely have Hessian fly at some level.
 The vast majority of fields in our state fall into this category.